 @app.on_message(Filters.command(["start", "help"])) def my_handler(client, message): print(message)

-Message is a text message matching the given regex pattern.
+Message is a text message or a media caption matching the given regex pattern.

 @app.on_message(Filters.regex("pyrogram")) def my_handler(client, message): print(message)

 More handlers using different filters can also live together.